Sewer Utility / Water Pollution Control Facility

 Find out what you can flush or put down the drain (PDF) and what belongs in the trash can!

-The Sewer Utility is also responsible for the 137 miles of sewer line that run through Livingston.
+The Sewer Utility is also responsible for the sewer collection system, 137 miles of sanitary sewer pipes that run through Livingston.
 There are over 4,000 manholes in town to provide access to the sewer lines for repairs and maintenance.
+There is a separate storm water collection that serves to direct rainfall away from the streets via catch basins and storm drains during rain events.
+These systems are not combined or connected in any way.

-There are also 7 lift stations that help deliver millions of gallons of wastewater to the treatment plant every day.
+There are also 7 lift stations (also called pump stations) that help convey wastewater to the treatment plant every day.
 Lift stations help transport wastewater by first elevating it and then letting it flow down through the system by gravity.
 This provides a much more economical solution than installing pumps within the system itself in order to move the fluid.